SAB42005/motionSensor/README.md

 -Add each receiving email address to a new line in receivers.txt

--Add the time(in seconds) to the first line in delay.txt -Only include numbers, no units
+-Add the time(in seconds) to the first line in delay.txt, only include numbers, no units, default is 15
--Default is 15

 -Run motionSensor.py to start

--To stop the script either select the Video Feed window and press 'q' or close motionSensor.py
+-To stop the script either select the Video Feed window and press 'q' or close the motionSensor window

 NOTES
 -----
--Version is intended for windows machines
+-Version is intended for windows 10/11 machines

 -Stable internet connection is required to function properly